 There are no via ferratas on this list so they can all be done without special equipment (other than hiking shoes, a backpack, some water, and a camera).

-Several of the shorter hikes can be combined together to form full day adventures.
+Several shorter hikes can be combined into full-day adventures.
 I’ll let you know the best combinations with details on how to do them.

 All hiking distances are round trip, unless noted otherwise.